 Prospective students are strongly urged to come to the campus for an interview and tour.
 Please contact the Office of Admissions to arrange for an appointment.

 The decision of the Admissions Committee will be sent after all credentials have been received.
-Final acceptance takes place after receipt of a completed medical form, a confirmation fee, and the successful completion of high school.
+Official and final acceptance takes place after receipt of a completed medical form, a confirmation fee, and confirmation of high school graduation.

 Admission Requirements for Secondary School Students

 Applicants who wish to begin college in the fall semester should apply during the fall term of the senior year in high school.
-Students graduating at mid-year who wish to begin college in the spring semester should apply no later than Dec.
-1st.
+Students graduating at mid-year who wish to begin college in the spring semester are strongly encourages to apply no later than November 15th.

 An applicant must arrange for an official high school academic transcript to be submitted to the Office of Admissions.
-The results of either the Scholastic Aptitude Test (SAT) or the American College Testing (ACT) battery must be sent.
+While we encourage the submission of the results of either the Scholastic Aptitude Test (SAT) or the American College Testing (ACT) battery, we are test optional.
+Entrance exams are not required.

 Franciscan Health Care Professions Dual-Admission/Dual-Degree Program